 Why is it Important to Know That God is in Control?

 Let us admit that as much as we want to control everything, we can’t.
 It is just not possible because we all have our limitations.
 Now, what happens when things in our life spiral out of control?
-Do we just shut down and close ourselves from the world?
+Do we just shut down and close ourselves to the world?
 We can do that; however, it will not change our situation.
 It is why it is essential to know and believe that God is in control.

 Knowing and believing that God is in control removes the stress brought by anxiety and overthinking.
 Yes, this is easier said than done.
 It is why we need to spend a lot of time reading the Bible and praying.
-We will only be able to trust Him if we spend more time communicating and knowing Him more through His Word.
+We will only be able to trust Him if we spend more time communicating and knowing Him through His Word.

 Knowing God’s unchanging character

 As humans, it is in our nature to be wary of trusting others because many of us have experienced being lied to by other people.
 A lot of us know how broken promises can be devastating.
-But Numbers 23:19 tells us that God is not like us who lies.
+But Numbers 23:19 tells us that God is not like us who lie.
 Hebrews 6:18 also affirms that God can’t lie.

 Numbers 23:19 also tells us that God is not like us who are fickle-minded.
 He does not change His mind.
 What He had planned and set to do, He will push through with it.

-Our knowledge and belief of God’s unchanging character will propel us to trust in Him because we know that no matter what happens, He will remain to be mighty and sovereign.
+Our knowledge and belief in God’s unchanging character will propel us to trust in Him because we know that no matter what happens, He will remain to be mighty and sovereign.
 No matter how hopeless our situation may seem, He can, and He will see us through it when we put our faith in Him.

 Understanding God’s love